Tobylau0525/github-tutorial/README.md

 git reset --soft HEAD~1:remove from the commit
 git reset HEAD~1:move file from commit to stage
 git reset --hard HEAD~1:remove file from commit to edit

+***
+## Extra credit

+Rm -rf:force remove a file
+(must be outside the file before deleting it,you can't delete a file if you are in it)  -r :continue to delete until everything in the file is gone
+-f:(with force) even if the file is protected
+***Be careful***